cycle/docs/advanced/node-parser.md

 }
 ```

-Now, `orders` array in our structure would not be populated, but we can request a list of collected ids from the root loader:
+Now, the `orders` array in our structure would not be populated, but we can request a list of collected ids from the root loader:

 ```php
 // only populated after parsing all the rows by the root node